PaulosSouza/rest-api-ddd-ef/README.md

-# ASP.NET Core & EntityFramework Core using DDD concepts
+# ASP.NET Core & EntityFramework Core using DDD Concepts

 This template is a simple startup project to start using ASP.NET Core and EntityFramework Core with DDD concepts.